ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

    Use this as a decorator in a Cocoa class definition to avoid creating a selector object for a method.

+   This is used to add "normal" python methods to a class that's inheriting from a Cocoa class and makes it possible to use normal Python idioms in the part of the class that does not have to interact with the Objective-C world.

    For example::

        class MyClass (NSObject):